 Card schemes, like Visa and Mastercard, regularly update their rules and fees.
 It can be hard to keep up, but if you’re with a payment provider, like Total Processing, then we will help keep you in the loop so that you don’t pay more than you need to.

-In this blog, we’ll cover the rules around declined transactions and how the merchant should handle them.
+In this blog, we’ll cover the rules around declined transactions for both in-store and online payments and how the merchant should handle them.

 What are Merchant Advice Codes?